duleorlovic/blog/_posts/2015-12-10-angular-begginer-examples.markdown

   It can be used like `$scope.phone = Phone.get({ phoneId: $routeParams.phoneId }); $scope.phones = Phone.query();`

 * Constant recipe can create value that is available in both config and run phase.
-Best example is to hard code values.
+Don't use for example DEFAULT image_url since is better to do that in backend on one place

   ~~~
   angular.module('starter')